Files

 The completed file has a maximum size, in bytes

-There is a maximum number of parts that may be uploaded
+A maximum number of parts may be uploaded

-There may be a minimum number of parts that may be uploaded
+A minimum number of parts may be required

-See the documentation of /project-xxxx/describe for further details about how to interpret it; the client should call this route before beginning the upload to obtain the appropriate limits and break the file into appropriately sized chunks.
+See the documentation of /project-xxxx/describe for further details about how to interpret it.
+The client should call this route before beginning the upload to get the appropriate limits and break the file into appropriately sized chunks.

 For reference, the default parameters (for projects whose region